Advanced Minimal Access Hernia Surgery

 Observership program

-Observorship include short 3 day period of attachment with the respective speciality unit to witness live surgeries and ward rounds of various surgeries as per availability in the respective speciality.
+Observership includes a short 3-day period of attachment with the respective speciality unit to witness live surgeries and ward rounds of various surgeries as per availability in the respective speciality.

 Mentorship program

-Mentorship involve a much longer 3 weeks period of clinical attachment to the speciality unit with possibilities of surgeon shadowing through managing outpatient / inpatient services and assisting procedures / surgeries.
+Mentorship involves a much longer 3-week period of clinical attachment to the speciality unit, with the possibility of surgeon shadowing through managing outpatient/inpatient services and assisting procedures/surgeries.

 Patron